Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This medicine is for injection under the skin or into a vein.
 It is usually given by a health care professional in a hospital or clinic setting.

 If you get this medicine at home, you will be taught how to prepare and give this medicine.
-Do not shake the solution.
+Refer to the patient Instructions for Use for detailed instructions.
 Use exactly as directed.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
 If you do not have a sharps container, call your pharmacist or healthcare provider to get one.